ndCurveMaster

 Implementing the Best Fit Curve in Excel

-In this section, curve fitting will be parameterized based on the regression coefficients and exponents.
-Start by adding cells with values for coefficients a0, a1, a2, a3, and exponents b1, b2, b3.
-Initially, assign them the value "1":
+In this section, curve fitting will be parameterized using regression coefficients and exponents.
+Add cells for coefficients a0, a1, a2, a3, and exponents b1, b2, b3, initially setting them to "1".
+Create a column labeled Y*, calculated based on x1, x2, x3, coefficients a0 - a3, and exponents b1 - b3, using formula (1), as follows:

 image004